loopstick/ResourcesForClasses/README.md

 		console.log("notice the blank line before this function?");
 		}
 ```
-5. how do I upload a video?
+5. How do I upload a video?

-	Rather than upload a video to a gitHub repository, it is better to upload video to Vimeo or Youtube and to embed those in your post.
+	- Rather than upload a video to a gitHub repository, it is better to upload video to Vimeo or Youtube and to embed those in your post.